 The Organization received a contribution of real estate in 2022.
-The property is recorded at the lower of carrying value or the fair value less costs to sell.
-The real estate is expected to be sold within the next year.
+The property was recorded at the lower of carrying value or the fair value less costs to sell.
+The real estate was sold during 2023 for a loss of \$74,865.